ReneeFranzwa/careers.edsurge.com/_posts/2016-11-21-edtech-reporter.md

 We welcome creative, confident and concise writers who can communicate complex ideas to our audience.
 Not every article will be 700 words long; sometimes charts and graphs do a better job at telling the story.
 (And yes, a touch of humor helps, too!)

 <!--break-->
+[EdSurge](http://www.edsurge.com) is looking for a savvy reporter who is passionate about the people and ideas that shape how learners learn and teachers teach.
+The reporter will cover the growing community of education entrepreneurs, tech-smart educators and the students they serve.
+The ideal candidate will feel equally energized reporting on big technology companies (think Google, Amazon, etc) and schools and classrooms.

+We welcome creative, confident and concise writers who can communicate complex ideas to our audience.
+Not every article will be 700 words long; sometimes charts and graphs do a better job at telling the story.
+(And yes, a touch of humor helps, too!)
 ### You’re the kind of person who wonders:

 * How can technology dramatically improve teaching and learning for all teachers and students?